becomposable/composableai/packages/memory/README.md

 export interface BuildOptions {
     indent?: number;
     /**
      * the path to save the output.
-Defaults to 'memory'
+Defaults to 'memory.tar'.
-     * The path should not contain the file extension.
-The extension will be chosen based on the content.
-     * It will be either .json or .tar (if media files are present) */ out?: string;
+     * If no .tar extension is present it will be added */ out?: string;